zmn-hamid/Godot-Animated-Container/README.md

 Note1: `Responsive` node's `modulate:a` is set to `0.0` so only the actual nodes are shown.
 Note2: The only property that is tracked and animated is `position`.

-## The Logic for ui notification handler
+## The Logic for UI notification handler

-When the children are sorted, the built-in _notification function handles the animatins
+When the children are sorted, the built-in `_notification` function handles the animatins

 ## Attribution